dev-launchers/dev-launchers-platform/packages/UI/CONTRIBUTING.md

 To run both commands at once :

     $ yarn workspace @devlaunchers/tailwind dev & yarn workspace @devlaunchers/components storybook

-## Installing packages

-To install an package into a spefic workspace:

-    $ yarn workspace @devlaunchers/<workspace> add <library>

-### Installing Radix-ui components

-Radix-ui components need to be installed indiviually, if you are not able to import @radix-ui follow the command below to install in devlaunchers components workspace.

-    $ yarn workspace @devlaunchers/components add <library>

-Below is the command to install radix-ui/react-checkbox

-    $ yarn workspace @devlaunchers/components add @radix-ui/react-checkbox

 ## Submit the branch with a new pull request.